Udaykir02/GDP_Group-3/UseCases.md

 3. Real-time updates on the shopping cart total keep users informed about their current shopping status.

 **Results:** Adding and removing goods from the shopping cart is a smooth experience for users, with the total cost dynamically updated.

+### Use Case 5: Payment and Checkout

+**Objective:** Create an easy-to-use, secure checkout procedure that requires several steps to complete for payment, shipping information, and order confirmation.

+**Interactions:**
+1. Users go through a sequence of steps to confirm their orders, provide delivery information, and safely finish their payments.
+2. Many payment options are accepted, including credit/debit cards, digital wallets, and other commonly utilized options.
+3. To safeguard user data, make sure sensitive payment information is handled securely.
+4.
+5. **Results:** Customers can choose from a variety of convenient payment alternatives during a quick, easy, and safe checkout procedure.